Instruction-based Time Series Editing: Acknowledgements

 \section{Acknowledgements}

-We thank the University of Virginia's High Performance Computing team for computing resources.
-TH was supported in part by a CapitalOne faculty fellowship and the University of Virginia's National Security Data \& Policy Institute through the U.S. Department of Defense Contracting Activity \#2024-24070100001.
+We thank University of Virginia's High Performance Computing team for computing resources.
+We thank the reviewers for their constructive feedback, which helps improve the manuscript in many important ways.
+Thomas Hartvigsen was supported in part by a CapitalOne faculty fellowship and the University of Virginia's National Security Data and Policy Institute through the U.S. Department of Defense Contracting Activity, Award Number \#2024-24070100001.
+Contact author: Jiaxing Qiu (jq2uw@virginia.edu).